We are a Green Flag Eco School!

 Please take a few moments to watch.

-We were re-accredited for the Green Flag Award in October 2017 to recognise the children's hard work in ensuring that the school is Eco-friendly.
+We re-accredited for the Green Flag Award in 23rd March 2020 to recognise the children’s hard work in ensuring that the school is Eco-friendly.

 Please click the image below to read our action plan.